Ventura County Community Action Partnership assistance programs.

 Operating across the region is the Community Action Partnership of Ventura County California.
 They are part of the state’s and nation’s network of poverty fighting organizations.
 Services range from energy bill conservation and financial assistance programs to housing assistance (such as rent and security deposits).
-Other resources from the Ventura Community Action Partnership revolve around home repairs, one stop job centers and much more.
+Other resources from the Ventura Community Action Partnership, also known as CAVC, revolve around home repairs, one stop job centers and much more.

 Loans and funds for home repairs are available, with the priority being for addressing conservation measures.
 The non-profit Community Action of Ventura County provides home repair improvements to eligible low-income families.
 The aid is available through the Energy Efficient Home Repairs program.